Nursing home explosion in Bristol, Pennsylvania, killed 1 staff member, 1 resident, officials say

 The two people killed, both women, have not been publicly named.
 Their next of kin have been notified.

 The violent explosions blew out windows and caused part of the building to collapse.
-That collapsed section contained the kitchen and cafeteria, Winik said.
+That collapsed section contained the kitchen and cafeteria, with some utility areas and offices underneath, according to officials.

 Crews with heavy construction equipment are on the scene combing through the wreckage.
 Fire Chief Kevin Dippolito said investigators hope to gain access to the collapsed portion of the building in the next few hours.
 Once in place, investigators can work to determine the cause of the explosions, he added.

+Officials including Gov. Josh Shapiro and Rep. Brian Fitzpatrick have also commended law enforcement, firefighters and staff from the nearby Lower Bucks Hospital for their help rescuing residents.

-Residents who were rescued from the building have been placed in other nursing homes owned by the company that owns Silver Lake.
+Bristol Health and Rehab residents have been placed in other nursing homes and facilities owned by Saber Healthcare Group.

-Pennsylvania Gov. Josh Shapiro said firefighters and first responders from across the county and region raced to the scene.
-Some responders were carrying two people on their backs.
+Saber acquired the facility 24 days ago, the company said in a statement.

+"We could not be prouder of those men and women who, in the face of tragedy, stepped up to support one another," the statement read in part.
+"We have worked to improve and fix prior issues, and we will continue that work in the wake of this event.
+We thank those who have offered their thoughts and prayers for our staff and residents, and we will continue to work to ensure the safety of the community in the days and weeks to come."

 This is a developing story and will be updated.